mdziedzic/build-boilerplate-static-es6-sass/README.md

 ## Development

 Sample files are included in `source`.
 These files are meant to be replaced.
 The only constraint is that there must be a `source/index.js` and `source/index.html` file.
-All other files only need be inside `source` (nested sub-directories allowed).
+Place all other files  inside `source` (nested sub-directories allowed).

-`npm run start` to start up the dev-server.
-View site under development at: `http://localhost:8080`.
-As files are edited in `source` the browser will be updated.
+`npm run start` to start the dev-server and view site at: `http://localhost:8080`.
+As files are edited in `source` the browser will update.

 ## Build

-`npm run build` to create a production build of the site in a `build` directory.
+`npm run build` to create a production build of the site in `build` directory at project root.
 This is a static build so it can be opened directly in a browser.

 # Notes